 Fulfill the standardized test requirement

-The Graduate Record Examinations tests you on your critical thinking, analytical writing, verbal reasoning and quantitative reasoning skills.
+The Graduate Record Examination tests you on your critical thinking, analytical writing, verbal reasoning and quantitative reasoning skills.

 The Medical College Admission Test is a computer-based exam that tests physical and biological sciences, verbal reasoning and writing skills.